qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_appearance.rst

 Selector Caching
 ----------------

-Each widget comes with a appearance or was created as a child control of another widgets.
+Each widget comes with an appearance or was created as a child control of another widget.
 Because the detection of the selector is quite complex with iterations up to the parent chain, the resulting selector of each widget is cached.
 The system benefits from the idea that child controls are never moved outside the parent they belong to.
 So a child controls which is cached once keeps the selector for lifetime.
 The only thing which could invalidate the selectors of a widget and all of its child controls is the change of the property ``appearance`` in the parent of the child control.

 .. _pages/gui_toolkit/ui_appearance#alias_caching: